 Domestic violence can occur in several different circumstances.
 While many domestic violence cases begin with a person hurting a family member or spouse, there are other factors that law enforcement may consider when investigating a domestic violence dispute.
 If you were arrested for a domestic violence offense, contact an experienced Philadelphia domestic violence defense lawyer.
-The Law Office of Lloyd Long understands that every person is prone to make mistakes, and we are here to help you manage your criminal case.
+The Law Office of Lonny Fish understands that every person is prone to make mistakes, and we are here to help you manage your criminal case.
 Our firm is here to explain whether verbal abuse amounts to domestic violence in Pennsylvania.

 When is Verbal Abuse Considered Domestic Violence?